jaznwong/WYA/wya-api/README.md

 - Edit `config/config.json`
     + Add your username, password, and database names

+- If React ISN'T running on localhost:3000, update the variable origin to the address of your frontend

 - Create local database
 | | + createuser -P -s -e wya_user